 When it comes to matrix items, you can configure your products with a wide variety of options.
-For fashion retailers, this means including options for size and color.
-Other retailers can go even further, including three, four or more options.
+For fashion retailers, this means including options for size and color, for example.
+Other merchants might go even further, including three or four matrix options.

 An unspoken rule, from my point of view, is that you should include options that the product truly needs: while you can certainly find extra options to add to the matrix, you're adding complexity multiplicatively.
 In other words, a non-matrix item has only 1 option; one option increases that by, say, five options (1x5=5); two options increases that again (eg 1x5x5=25) — you see where this is going.

 So, for the purposes of this tutorial, I'm going to be adding a new option for a range of hats my web store sells.
 They already have size and color options, but these new hats also have a range of slogans that we want customers to be able to choose from.
 Therefore, I'm going to use the field/word 'slogan' a lot: change it to suit your site's requirements.